GaragePixel/Public-drafts-in-Mx2/fox/doc/background/katsuo_familly_background.md

 ### Historical Alliances
 1. **Heian Period (794-1185):**
-   - The Akagawa family was allied with **Emperor Kanmu**, aiding in the construction of Heian-kyō (modern-day Kyoto) by warding off malevolent spirits during the city’s establishment.
+   - The Akagawa family was ennemi with **Emperor Kanmu**
-   - Katsuo’s great ancestor, a six-tailed kitsune named **Akagawa Tamamo**, was said to have created protective wards around the imperial palace.

 2. **Kamakura Period (1185-1333):**
    - During the rise of samurai culture, the Akagawa kitsune formed pacts with the warrior monks (sōhei) of Mount Hiei.
    - They played a role in defending the Enryaku-ji temple from rival clans, utilizing their illusionary skills to disorient attackers.

 3. **Edo Period (1603-1868):**
-   - The family integrated into urban society under the Tokugawa shogunate, adopting human guises to safeguard yokai artifacts housed in merchant warehouses.
+   - The family found the Springs under the Tokugawa shogunate.
-   - Katsuo’s ancestor, **Akagawa Rin**, became a legend for saving Edo from a catastrophic fire by summoning fox flames to extinguish it.

-### Modern Adaptations
-1. **Meiji Restoration (1868-1912):**
-   - With the decline of yokai belief due to Western influences, the Akagawa family retreated to secluded shrines.
-Katsuo’s mother, a nine-tailed kitsune, established a sanctuary in the mountains of Nara.
-2. **Post-War Era (1945-Present):**
-   - Katsuo was tasked with adapting to modernity, balancing traditional duties with urban challenges.
-His Sony Walkman symbolizes this cultural bridging.

 ---